microsoft/vscode-spell-check/README.md

 ## Update Log

+### 0.7.0
+Improved `readme.md` covering off settings for the `spell.json` file better.
+If no mapping for an error type is assigned in the config file `Hint` will be used vs `Information` as the default.
+Reduced the number of service queries with a delay routine.
+Auto activated the extension and checking on first install.

 ### 0.6.2
 **Support for HTTPS** documents are now submitted over the wire for checking using HTTPS.
 Increased visibility of web service use [After the Deadline] in the description.
 Added badges to `readme.md`.